jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mary sets three specimens on the counter.

-"These are from different layers," she says.
+"These are from different soil layers," she says.
 "This coiled shell, ridged and chambered is from thirty feet down.
 This large vertebrae from sixty feet.
 And this serrated, curved tooth from ninety feet."

 Mr. Hartley leans closer.
 "Different animals?"